studioalemni/studioalemni.github.io/collections/_posts/2024-01-08-2023-year-end-summary.md

 How this will work mechanically is yet to be decided (DLC vs two full game releases), but plans will become more concrete with the re-release of the demo in the summer.

 ### Demo return (Steam NextFest)
-Speaking of which, the demo will indeed make its comeback this year during the summer NextFest.
+Speaking of which, the demo will indeed make its comeback this year during the next NextFest.
 An official announcement will be made sometime in March, and beta testing will begin soon.
 If you're interested in helping test the game and iron out issues, you can join the [Discord server](https://discord.gg/astravia) to get involved!

 ### Get the game back on the map
 Legends of Astravia was doing reasonably well from a marketing and interest standpoint at two points during its development: the first demo in 2018, and the second demo in 2022.
 It seems when people get to play the game, news about it travels.
 Go figure!